ggtylerr/DSA-Disc-Bot/README.md

 ### Getting the bot on repl.it
 1. [Fork this repl](https://repl.it/@TylerFlowers/DSA-Disc-Bot)
-2. In index.js, you can make any adjustments you want to make, such as the default prefix.
-Just follow the comments.
+2. In config.js, you can make any adjustments you want to make, such as the default prefix.
+Just follow the notes.
 3. Skip the next section and go straight to the rest of the installation process.

 ### Getting the bot on node.js